Beware: Malicious Backdoor Found in Fedora Linux 40 and Rawhide Distribution

 According to Red Hat, the malicious code nested within xz versions 5.6.0 and 5.6.1 is obfuscated and primarily resides in the source code tarball.
 During the build process, second-stage artifacts within the Git repo transform into malicious code via the M4 macro.
 Consequently, the compromised xz library is unwittingly used by various software, including the system’s systemd.
 The malware appears to specifically tamper with OpenSSH server daemons that employ the tainted library through systemd.

 Red Hat provided additional insight into the authentication interference caused by the backdoor.
-This interference potentially compromises the authentication process of sshd via systemd, which could lead to unauthorized remote access to affected systems.
+This interference potentially compromises the authentication process of sshd via systemd, which might lead to unauthorized remote access to affected systems.
 In essence, the backdoor operates by replacing ifunc resolvers crc32_resolve() and crc64_resolve() with different code, injecting _get_cpuid() into the functions that were previously static inline.
 The resulting manipulation allows the poisoned xz library to interfere with the daemon, enabling unauthorized access.

 The Author and Speculations